Melli007/Dating-App/README.md

 ## Overview

 Welcome to the **Dating App** repository!
 This project is a web application developed using ASP.NET API and Angular, designed to facilitate online dating services.
 It provides a seamless platform for users to create profiles, browse potential matches, and engage in meaningful conversations.
+#### Note: This project currently serves as a template.
+In the future, when I have more time, I plan to enhance it further to resemble popular dating apps like Tinder and Bumble.
+However, I’m currently busy with other real-life projects.
+With continued refinement and new features, it has the potential to evolve into an outstanding dating platform.

 ## Features